grain-lang/grain-lang.org/src/guide/lists.md

 print(oneTwoThree) // [1, 2, 3]
 ```

+## More On Spreads (`...`)

-For convenience, it is also possible to use the spread syntax at any position in a list:
+Although spreads are recommended to only be put at the end of a list, for convenience it is also possible to use the spread syntax at any position in a list:

 ```grain
 let oneTwo = [1, 2]